-As of December 31, 2020, the Corporation had 9,787 employees on a consolidated basis.
-As of December 31, 2019, and 2018, it had 10,038 and 10,039 employees on a consolidated basis, respectively.
+As of December 31, 2021, the Corporation had 9,172 employees on a consolidated basis.
+As of December 31, 2020, and 2019, it had 9,787 and 10,038 employees on a consolidated basis, respectively.
 A number of its employees work part-time.
-The following table sets forth certain information relating to the Corporation's employees in each of its operating segments as of December 31, 2020:
+The following table sets forth certain information relating to the Corporation's employees in each of its operating segments as of December 31, 2021:

 Business segments Total number of employees Number of employees under collective bargaining agreements Number of collective bargaining agreements

-Telecommunications 6,538 3,753 5
+Telecommunications 5,841 3,511 5

-Videotron 6,484 3,708 4
+Videotron 5,795 3,473 4

-Other 54 45 1
+Other 46 38 1

-Media 2,644 1,077 20
+Media 2,703 1,150 20

-MediaQMI 272 124 6
+MediaQMI 250 127 6

-TVA Group 1,739 821 7
+TVA Group 1,815 864 9

-Other 633 132 7
+Other 638 159 5

-Sports and Entertainment 462 115 2
+Sports and Entertainment 458 105 2

-Corporate 143 - -
+Corporate 170 - -

-Total 9,787 4,945 27
+Total 9,172 4,766 27

-As of December 31, 2020, 51% of its employees were represented by collective bargaining agreements.
+As of December 31, 2021, 52% of its employees were represented by collective bargaining agreements.
 Through its subsidiaries, the Corporation is party to a total of 27 collective bargaining agreements:

-- Videotron is party to four collective bargaining agreements, representing 3,708 unionized employees.
-The collective bargaining agreement covering 2,727 unionized employees in the Montréal region expired on December 31, 2018.
-The negotiation phase is currently underway with this unit.
-There are also two collective bargaining agreements covering unionized employees in the Québec City (495 unionized employees) and Saguenay regions (235 unionized employees), with terms running through December 31, 2021 for which negotiations are in progress or will be undertaken in 2021.
-The collective bargaining agreement covering 251 unionized employees in the Gatineau region has been renewed until August 31, 2021. - One other collective bargaining agreement covering 45 unionized employees of SETTE inc., a subsidiary of Videotron, expired on December 31, 2018.
-The negotiation phase is currently underway. - MediaQMI is party to six collective bargaining agreements, representing 124 unionized employees.
-Of these six collective bargaining agreements, one has expired in December 2020 and its renewal will soon be subject to phases of negotiation.
-One collective bargaining agreement will expire on December 31, 2021, one will expire in June 2022, two will expire in December 2022 and another one will expire in April 2023. - TVA Group is party to seven collective bargaining agreements, representing 821 unionized employees.
-Negotiations related to one collective bargaining agreement which expired in 2019 are in progress or will be undertaken in 2021.
-Two other collectives bargaining agreements will expire in October and December 2021. - Other subsidiaries of the Media segment are party to various collective agreements, representing 132 unionized employees:
+- Videotron is party to four collective bargaining agreements, representing 3,473 unionized employees.
+The collective bargaining agreement covering 2,542 unionized employees in the Montréal region was renewed on June 21, 2021 and is valid until December 31, 2025.
+There are also two collective bargaining agreements covering unionized employees in the Québec City (467 unionized employees) and Saguenay regions (223 unionized employees), which expired on December 31, 2021, and for which negotiations are in progress.
+The collective bargaining agreement covering 241 unionized employees in the Gatineau region expired on August 31, 2021.
+Negotiations are in progress for this agreement. - One other collective bargaining agreement covering 38 unionized employees of SETTE inc., a subsidiary of Videotron, expired on December 31, 2018.
+The negotiation phase is currently underway. - MediaQMI is party to six collective bargaining agreements, representing 127 unionized employees.
+Of these six collective bargaining agreements, one is valid until December 31, 2024, one is valid until June 30, 2023, and another is valid until June 30, 2022.
+Two will expire in December 2022, and another one will expire in April 2023. - TVA Group is party to nine collective bargaining agreements, representing 864 unionized employees.
+Of these nine collective bargaining agreements, one is valid until December 31, 2024.
+Five agreements are expired, with one of these currently in the negotiation phase.
+Two other agreements will expire on December 2022, and another agreement will expire on December 31, 2023. - Other subsidiaries of the Media segment are party to various collective agreements, representing 159 unionized employees:

-Entities Employees Terms Comments RéseauQMI Mirabel - Office 45 12/31/2021 None Mirabel - Expedition 9 12/31/2020 Negotiations are set to start in April 2021 RéseauQMI Québec - Warehouse/Office 13 09/30/2021 None Mirabel - Printing / Maintenance 44 05/05/2021 None RéseauQMI Mirabel - Warehouse 21 12/31/2022 None
+Entities Employees Terms Comments RéseauQMI Mirabel - Office 43 12/31/2021 Negotiations in progress Mirabel - Expedition 47 12/31/2022 None RéseauQMI Québec - Warehouse/Office 14 09/30/2024 None Mirabel - Printing / Maintenance 30 05/30/2026 None RéseauQMI Mirabel - Warehouse 25 12/31/2022 None

-Our Sports and Entertainment segment is party to two collective bargaining agreements, representing 115 unionized employees:
+• Our Sports and Entertainment segment is party to two collective bargaining agreements, representing 108 unionized employees:

 Entities Employees Terms Comments

-Édition CEC 26 12/31/2020 Negotiations are set to start in March 2021
+Édition CEC 28 12/31/2022 None

-ADP - Sogides 89 12/31/2021 None
+ADP - Sogides 77 12/31/2021 Negotiations are in progress

-The Corporation currently has no labour disputes, nor does it currently anticipate any such labour disputes in the near future.
+The Corporation currently has no labour disputes, nor does it currently anticipate any such labour dispute in the near future.